Skip to main content

 • 1 tablespoon vegetable oil

-Accompaniments: butter lettuce or other soft-leaf lettuce; thinly sliced garlic; packaged kimchi*; steamed white rice.
+Accompaniments: Butter lettuce or other soft-leaf lettuce; thinly sliced garlic; packaged kimchi*; steamed white rice.

 Method

-1. Stir together soy sauce, sugar, sesame oil, white and pale green scallions, garlic, ginger, and 2 tablespoons sesame seeds in a bowl until sugar is dissolved.
+1. Stir together soy sauce, sugar, sesame oil, white and pale green scallions, garlic, ginger, and 2 tablespoons of sesame seeds in a bowl until sugar is dissolved.
 Add steak and toss to coat, then marinate 15 minutes.

 3. *Available at Asian markets and many supermarkets.